-Japan, meanwhile, is much more grounded, literally.
+Japan, meanwhile, is much more grounded - literally.
 Traditionally, straw tatami mats were topped with a futon mattress.
 This style of bed is easier to move around and rearrange, and there is evidence to suggest it can improve back pain.
-Did you know the Simba Hybrid can also be used on the floor?
-Another custom is getting remarkably little sleep overnight, with the average Tokyo resident clocking up five hours and 45 minutes of slumber - significantly less than the recommended seven to eight.
-Although, the Japanese sleeping pattern also includes power napping anywhere and everywhere - even in the office - to make up the time.
-This custom is known as ‘inemuri’, meaning ‘to be asleep whilst present’, and is seen as evidence of working hard.
-That’s one way to clock up those all-important extra hours.
+(But did you know the Simba Hybrid can also be used on the floor?)
+Another custom is getting remarkably little sleep overnight, with the average Tokyo resident clocking up five hours and 45 minutes of slumber - significantly less than the recommended seven to nine.